Learning how to drive a 4 Speed Manual Stick Shift (A True Story)

 I slid behind the wheel of the barely, street legal, souped-up hot rod

-I took the keys from Bill's pocket and the bouncer picked him up flung him over his shoulder, as if he were a sack of potatoes.
-The bouncer put Bill in the passenger's seat, and went back into the tavern, and I slid behind the wheel of the barely, street legal, souped-up hot rod.
+I took the keys from Billy's pocket and the bouncer picked him up flung him over his shoulder, as if he were a sack of potatoes.
+The bouncer put Billy in the passenger's seat, and went back into the tavern, and I slid behind the wheel of the barely, street legal, souped-up hot rod.

 Luckily there was no car behind us.
 I realized that I had shifted all the way to the right, and down, putting it into reverse.
 I looked at the shift knob with the shift pattern on the top, so I would not make that mistake again.